 Think of a Table of Contents.
 You should be thinking big, broad, and general with little overlap among categories.
 By narrowing down your categories to a few generic topics, you’re helping site users who may already be overwhelmed with information overload.
 You’re making it easier for them to make choices about how they interact with your content.

-For example, our categories include 5 distinct areas: Content Strategy, Entrepreneurship, News, Productivity, and Aware-ness (otherwise known as Uncategorized).
+For example, The Blog has five categories: Content Strategy, Entrepreneurship, News, Locals Only, and Aware-ness (otherwise known as Uncategorized, a.k.a.
+Quirky Writer Stuff).
 While we could add categories for Social Media, Blogging, and Web Content, all of those are actually sub-categories of Content Strategy.
+I write frequently about Productivity, but that fits just fine under Entrepreneurship.
 When we talk about Social Media, we’re still talking about Content Strategy.

 An air conditioner repair business’ blog may include categories like: Heating, Cooling, and Air Purification.
 Heating would include all of the posts related to the heating aspect of their business, from choosing between a gas furnace or a heat pump to tips preparing homes for the cold winter months.
-Cooling would cover everything from ceiling fans to energy efficient thermostats for hot summers in Louisiana.
+Cooling would cover everything from ceiling fans to energy efficient thermostats for hot summers in eastern North Carolina.

 Is there a right number of categories?
 Not exactly.
 In general, I’d recommend trying to limit your categories to 5 topics.
 But ultimately, the number of categories should reflect the breadth of your website’s scope.
 If you address a variety of distinct topics, you may need more than 5 categories.
 If you have a very limited scope, you may need no more than 3.